ArthurClemens/mithril-infinite/packages/mithril-infinite/README.md

 ## Styling

 Note: The parent of "scroll-view" must have a height.
-Also make sure that `html` has a height of `100%`.
+Also make sure that `html` has a height (typically set to `100%`).

 Styles are added using [j2c](https://github.com/pygy/j2c).
 This library is also used in the examples.